rd2l/rules/Rules.md

         <ul>
             <li>Teams may use 1 stand-in from their division per match, for a maximum of 4 matches during a season.
 If a team finds itself needing more than this, they should have contacted the division admin with regards to a free-agent.
 (Match means both games of the week.)</li>
             <li>Stand-in usage from the season will be reset for all playoff teams.
 Playoff teams may use a stand-in for a maximum of two series of the playoffs.
 (Series means all games of a round, usually best of 3 or best of 5.)</li>
             <li>Captains must attempt to use all of their current roster's players before requesting a stand-in.
 Captains will attempt to organise a stand-in to be used without admin involvement.
-The opposing captain may reject any stand-in with a higher MMR than the lowest MMR player missing from the team, with a floor of 3k MMR.
+The opposing captain may reject any stand-in with a higher rank than the lowest rank player missing from the team, with a floor of Legend[0].
                 <ul>
-                    <li>Example: A team is missing their 5k, 4k, and 2.5k players, the opposing captain may reject any stand-in above 3k MMR.</li>
+                    <li>Example: A team is missing their Divine[1], Ancient[2], and Crusader[4] players, the opposing captain may reject any stand-in above Legend[0].</li>
                 </ul>
             </li>
-            <li>If you wish to reject a stand-in with lower MMR than the lowest MMR player missing from the opposing team, you must get permission from the division admin and offer a compelling reason for the rejection (suspected smurf, etc.).</li>
+            <li>If you wish to reject a stand-in with lower rank than the lowest rank player missing from the opposing team, you must get permission from the division admin and offer a compelling reason for the rejection (suspected smurf, etc.).</li>
             <li>If the opposing captain rejects a stand-in, an admin may assign a reasonable stand-in of their choice.</li>
             <li>Admins must be made aware at least 72 hours prior to their match night if a player has left the team or never shown up for the player to be exempt from the rule.
 Players marked off their roster in time will not have their MMR counted as one of the missing MMRs.</li>
             <li>We encourage captains to keep an up-to-date dialogue open with your division admin in regards to any player quitting.</li>